No More Heroes III: Plot

-In 2001, a young Damon Ricotello goes to the woods at night and discovers a crash site, encountering FU as a small injured alien larva.
+In 2001, a young Damon Ricotello discovers a crash site in the woods, encountering FU as a small injured alien larva.
 Damon decides to take care of FU while hiding him from government agents.
 The two become friends while searching for a way to return FU to his planet.
-After discovering a piece of alien technology at FU's crash site, Damon is imbued with alien powers and assists FU in building a space ship.
+After discovering a piece of alien technology left at FU's crash site, Damon is imbued with alien powers and assists FU in building a space ship.
 They say goodbye to each other and FU departs, promising to return in 20 years.

-Twenty years later (two years after the events of Travis Strikes Again), an adult Damon manages Utopinia as its CEO, utilizing FU's alien abilities and technology to prosper and become a wealthy elite.
+Twenty years later (two years after the events of Travis Strikes Again), an adult Damon manages Utopinia as its CEO, utilizing FU's alien abilities and technology to prosper and become a wealthy business magnate.
 An adult FU returns to Earth in a large spaceship, alongside nine additional aliens, and reveals to Damon that he became a prince after returning to his home world, only to be exiled to an intergalactic prison for destroying a neighboring planet.
 He announces their intention to team up with Damon and take over Earth by employing the popular trend of superheroism.
 Travis Touchdown, who had returned to Santa Destroy following years of self-imposed exile, awakes to the city being invaded and fends off waves of aliens together with fellow assassins Shinobu and Bad Girl.
 He successfully stops the invasion by killing its commander Mr. Blackhole, the first of FU's companions.

 After executing the President of the United States on live television, FU announces the establishment of the Galactic Superhero Rankings; a ranked ladder with himself at the top, serving as an open invitation to the strongest fighters to determine the fate of the planet.
 Still aggrieved by Blackhole's death, FU accosts Travis and his friends at the No More Heroes motel.
 In the ensuing skirmish, FU incapacitates Travis before dismembering Shinobu and killing Badman when he arrived to her aid.
-The battle leaves Shinobu in a critical coma and Bad Girl devastated over her father's death, compelling Travis to enter the rankings to fight his way to number one and stop FU.
+The battle leaves Shinobu in a coma and Bad Girl devastated over her father's death, compelling Travis to enter the rankings to fight his way to number one and stop FU.
 During Travis' ascent, the rankings are infiltrated by Native Dancer, who prematurely kills Black Night Direction.
-Travis dismisses Native Dancer's story of being a time traveler, but instinctually spares him after they battle.
+He grants Travis new Death Glove abilities, and is instinctually spared by Travis after they battle.
 Travis later crosses paths with a grown-up Kimmy Howell after she is found having killed Vanishing Point, still seeking a fight to the death with Travis following their previous encounter in Desperate Struggle.
-Travis reluctantly kills her in their ensuing battle.
+Expressing remorse over having to fight a non-ranking opponent, Travis kills her in the ensuing battle.